-The Student Health Center does not provide “excuses” for everyday illnesses (such as colds) that may lead to missed classes or delay in completion of assignments.
+The Student Health Center does not provide “excuses” for everyday illnesses (such as colds or minor other minor illnesses) that may lead to missed classes or delay in completion of assignments.
 Vanderbilt University expects students to be honest with their instructors regarding their ability to complete work, and expects instructors to work with students on these issues.
 Student Health can provide students with cards documenting a visit to the Student Health Center, but details of minor illnesses are not routinely provided.
 The student’s right to privacy is one of the important issues that guides this policy.
 In addition, since there is great variability in each student’s response to minor illnesses, the Student Health Center cannot always predict which students will miss assignments or classes in response to such ailments.
 Honest communication between an instructor and a student can better address these situations.

 In cases of more serious illness or injury, especially those that would require prolonged bed rest or hospitalization, the Student Health Center will, with the student’s permission, notify the student’s academic dean of the student’s illness so that instructors may be formally informed of the circumstances.